-- Dead Alternate Counterpart: The Nora Allen from Earth-2 is still alive and well.
-It's unclear if she knows about her.
+- Dead Alternate Counterpart: The Nora Allen from pre-Crisis Earth-2 lived until 2019, while her Earth-3 counterpart Joan Williams is still alive.

 - Death by Origin Story: She was killed by a mysterious man in a blur of light when Barry was eleven.

 - Died in Your Arms Tonight: When Barry was finally able to time-travel, he opted not to save her (following the advice of his 2024 self) so he wouldn't mess with the timeline.
 Still, he was able to say goodbye to her unlike before and stayed with her until she dies, and doing so finally gave him some closure in his life.

 - Dies Wide Open: Barry finds her corpse with a shocked look on her face.

 - God in Human Form: The Speed Force uses her the most often as its Avatar when speaking with Barry.

 - Go Out with a Smile: In the Season 1 finale.
 Barry ultimately didn't save her, but he gladly revealed to her who he is and that he and his dad would be OK.
 Hearing this, she leaves the world more peacefully and with pride on what her son will become.
 This contradicts the usual flashbacks Barry had of her where she had a shocked look on her face.
 She still Dies Wide Open, however.

 - Heart Is an Awesome Power: Instills this belief in Barry, pointing out that Barry's kindness and compassion for others is much more important than being strong physically.
 Years later when he becomes "The Flash," Nora's teachings still remain true.

 - Impaled with Extreme Prejudice: She died from a knife to the heart.